Mathematics

 This is a modern college algebra course based upon a function approach with emphasis on the following:Critical thinking, Mathematical modeling, and appropriate use of technology.
 Topics covered include: polynomial, rational, absolute value, exponential, and radical functions; graphing of polynomial, rational, exponential and logarithmic equations; graphing and solution of inequalities; solution of systems of equations using a variety of methods including determinants and matrices; other topics include progression, binomial theorem, partial fractions and set theory.

 Pre-Calculus prepares the student for Calculus.
 It is an integrated, unified course in algebra and trigonometry.
 Topics include functions (polynomial, rational, exponential and logarithmic) and their graphs, trigonometry (functions, identities, graphs, equations and applications) equations and inequalities, systems of equations, matrices, advanced methods in problem solving and graphical analysis.
-Students can receive credits in degree programs for either college algebra and trigonometry or pre-calculus, not both.
 A graphing calculator is required for this course.

 Finite Mathematics provides an understanding between mathematics and the application of mathematics to real world problems.
 Topics to be covered include a review of algebra concepts, matrices, linear programming and the Simplex method, sets and counting, probability, and statistics.